edwardsamuel/Wilayah-Administratif-Indonesia/README.md

 *Note*:

-The data was provided as-it-is and looks like there are two anomalies:
+The data was provided as-it-is and looks like there is one anomalies:

 There was entries that not in ASCII format.